-The Cave of Buontalenti, was built, designed and created between 1583 and 1593 by Bernardo Buontalenti (Florence 1536-1608), this cave is one of the most important places in the Boboli Gardens, is an artificial cave filled with false stalactites and stalagmites, with statues of sheep, shepherds, and Romans goddesses.
-The cave is one of the finest examples of mannerist architecture of the city.
+The Buontalenti Grotto was built, designed and conceived between 1583 and 1593 by Bernardo Buontalenti (Florence 1536-1608).
+This Grotto is one of the most important places in the Boboli Gardens, it is an artificial cave filled with false stalactites and stalagmites, with statues of sheep, shepherds and Roman gods.
+Buontalenti Grotto represents one of the most valuable examples of Mannerist architecture in the city.

-The cave is formed by a series of three communicating chambers: the first chamber, with stuccowork decorations work by Pietro Mati, is characterised by pastoral scenes executed by Bernardino Poccetti (1542-1612) and it sheltered until 1924 the “Prigioni” of Michelangelo (now at the Galleria dell’Accademia, in the cave are copies).
+The Buontalenti Grotto is formed by a series of three communicating chambers.
+The first chamber, with stuccowork decorations work by Pietro Mati, is characterised by pastoral scenes executed by Bernardino Poccetti (1542-1612).
+This chamber sheltered until 1924 the “Prigioni” of Michelangelo (now at the Galleria dell’Accademia, in the cave are copies).

-The Cave it’s located close the entrance of the Boboli Garden and in the point where is the finish of the Vasari Corridor.
+This Grotto is located close the entrance of the Boboli Garden and in the point where the Vasari Corridor ends.

-BERNARDO BUONTALENTI (Florence 1536-1608): Bernardo Buontalenti was an architect, sculptor, painter, miniaturist and military engineer, he was one of the protagonist of the Tuscan architecture in the 16th century.
+Bernardo Buontalenti (Florence 1536-1608) was an architect, sculptor, painter, miniaturist and military engineer, he was one of the protagonist of the Tuscan architecture in the 16th century.
 As superintendent of the civil and military factories in the Grand Duchy, he oversaw the fortifications of Florence, Prato, Leghorn, Pistoia, Grosseto, Siena and Elba Island.

-Buontalenti also invented war equipments, mechanical instruments, automatons and ingenious apparatuses for the entertainment of guests.
-His most important works include the villa and the garden of Pratolino, the contributions to the construction of the Uffizi, the grotto in the Boboli garden, the Belvedere fortress, the villas of Artiminio and Cerreto Guidi, his work at Poggio a Caiano, and at the port of Livorno (Leghorn).
+Buontalenti also invented war equipment, mechanical instruments, automatons and ingenious devices for the entertainment of guests.
+His most important works include the villa and the garden of Pratolino, the contribution to the construction of the Uffizi, the Grotto in the Boboli Gardens.
+Then he worked on the Belvedere Fortress and the villas of Artiminio and Cerreto Guidi.
+Finally his work was important in Poggio a Caiano, and at the port of Livorno.